learn-co-curriculum/hs-mario-stretch-lab/README.md

 ### Part V: Rainbow Magic
 Find a ruby gem that allows you to give your pyramids color.
 Print out a pyramid that covers the colors of the rainbow.

-*Inspiration for this lab comes from one of the labs in Harvard's CS50 class (intro to Computer Science)
+*Inspiration for this lab comes from one of the labs in Harvard's CS50 class (Intro to Computer Science)

 ### Optional Practice with Git!
-To make things a little more interesting, and give you some practice using git and github, you'll be working in a group of 3-4 students.
+To make things a little more interesting, and give you some practice using Git and Github, you'll be working in a group of 3-4 students.

 Chose one representative from your group to fork this lab.
 Everyone in your group should clone from that fork.
 You'll be combining all of your code at the end and submitting a group pull request from this fork.